FjodorGit/dispersion-complete-graphs/README.md

 - `-s (number: graph size)`: specifies the graph size.
 Only make sense to specify when running experiments on the fully connected graph, because the other graphs are infinite anyway.
 - `-p (number: number of particles):` the amount of particles to use for the experiment.
 - `-c (number: capacity)` the capacity of each node.
 The maximum amount of paricles that can be on a node and still be happy.
 Omitting this flag defaults to one.
 - `-d` : Flag to print debug information i.e the visualize the graph representation and where particles mode at every step.
+Makes most sense, when running a single unhappy process with low particles counts.

+**Examples:**

+- `./distribution.out -s 100 -p 50`: \nCompute the dispersion time of the process on a fully connected graph wih size 100 and 50 particles.
+- `./distribution.out -s 100 -p 50 -c 2`: \nSame as before only now the graph has capacity 2.
+- `./unhappy_process.out -t grid -p 50`: \nRun a single unhappy process on the grid with 50 particles.
+- `./unhappy_process.out -t line -p 20 -d`: \nRun a single unhappy process on the line with 20 particles and debug information.
+This is what the debug information would look like in this case.